Coeur d'Alene people: History

-The prehistory of the Salish peoples isn't well known, but available evidence favours the possibility of a recent expansion from the coast to the interior, possibly related to an increase in coastal population about 600 to 900 years ago.
+The precontact lifeways of Interior Salish peoples are not widely written about, but available evidence favors the possibility of a recent expansion from the coast to the interior, possibly related to an increase in coastal population about 600 to 900 years ago.

 The earliest written description of the Coeur d'Alene people comes from the journals of Alexander Henry the younger, a fur trader with the North West Company.

-He and British explorer David Thompson traded and traveled in the area from 1810 to 1814.
+He and British explorer David Thompson traded and traveled in their lands from 1810 to 1814.
 He wrote about the Coeur d'Alene:

-The Skeetshue [Skitsuish] or Pointed Hearts [Coeur d'Alene] Indians dwell further southward [than the Kallispell or Pend d'Oreille tribes], about Skeetshue [Coeur d'Alene] Lake and [Spokane] River; they are a distinct nation, and have a different language [Salish] from the Flat Heads.
-They are very numerous, and have a vast number of horses, as their country is open and admits of breeding them in great abundance.

 Ross Cox, a clerk with the Pacific Fur Company and then the North West Company, spent considerable time at the trading post of Spokane House between 1812 and 1817: